 College of Business Teaching Excellence Award - 2009

 Segrest, S., Trocchia, T., & Jackson, M.J.
 (2013, February).
 Ability to differentiate and its impact on employment interview decision-making.
 Journal of Management and Marketing Research, 12 (1) 1-13.
 Refereed.
 Discipline Based.

 Martinez, A. D., Ferris, G. R., Segrest, S. L., & Buckley, M. R. (2011).
 A maladjustment and power conceptualization of diversity in organizations: Implications for cultural stigmatization and expatriate effectiveness.
 International Journal of Human Resources Development and Management, 11 pp. 235-256.
 Refereed.
 Discipline Based.

 Segrest, S.L.
-(2010).
-Rater error bias training in the employment interview and racioethnicity biased perceptions, Journal of Academic and Business Ethics, 3 pp. 99-113.
+(2011).
+Rater error bias training in the employment interview and racioethnicity biased perceptions, Journal of Academic and Business Ethics, 3 (January, 2011) 99-113.
 Refereed.
 Discipline Based.